 1. Report an incident

-The Request for Compensation claim form should only be used if you intend to make a claim against Council.
+The next step is to complete our Request for compensation claim form.
+This form should only be used if you intend to make a claim against Council.

 3. Submit documents and photographs

-Include all supporting documents and photographs to be considered with your claim.
-It is up to you to provide evidence which proves your allegation.
+As part of your Request for compensation form, you need to include all supporting documents and photographs to be considered with your claim.
+It is up to you to provide us with the evidence that proves your allegation.